-Apart from manufacturing and trading activities, the Group also holds 2 parcels of land held for property development located on the South Western intersection of Mandurah Terrace and Henson Street in Mandurah, Australia.
+Other segment are made up of the property development division of the Group.
+Currently, our Group owns 2 parcels of land held for property development located on the South Western intersection of Mandurah Terrace and Henson Street in Mandurah, Australia which is approximately 1.5 km north of the Mandurah Town Centre.
 The land falls under the zonings of residential, tourism accommodation and mixed use and commercial.